KariMagdy/doppelgangerFinder/README.md

 # Training image recognition model
 For training this model, you need to download the LFW dataset from: http://vis-www.cs.umass.edu/lfw/lfw.tgz
 - Install the required dependencies by running pip install -r requirements.txt
-- To start the training, run python train.py —-data_dir [pathToLFW/]
+- To start the training, run python train.py ‘—-‘data_dir [pathToLFW/]
 - The model architecture and loss should be displayed on the terminal.
 - The model would be saved to model, you can load it using Keras for further experimentation.